ModellingWebLab/WLDocs/README.md

 It would also be great to move beyond shared variable names, and start documenting model provenance, using _relations_ to (oxmeta?) variables, such as `is_parameter_for`.
 Once we have a way to reference our models and data sets, we should also be able to add _weak provenance data_, such as `ModelX:VariableY is_derived_from DataSetZ` or `ModelX:Component1 is_inherited_from ModelY:Component2` or `is_adapted_from`.
-The fitting specification (see **TODO**) will provide _strong provenance data_, in the form of a complete description of how to obtain a parameter value from a model, protocol, and data set.
+The fitting specification (see #fitting) will provide _strong provenance data_, in the form of a complete description of how to obtain a parameter value from a model, protocol, and data set.

 Linking models to annotated data would automatically solve the problem of annotating models with e.g. species info (we could even say things like "27% human" if the annotations were really complete).
 See [previous feedback](https://bitbucket.org/joncooper/fcweb/issues/99/sort-models-by-species).